angristan/awesome-stars/README.md

 - [checksum](https://github.com/westberliner/checksum) - Plugin for Nextcloud and ownCloud to create hashes of files.
 - [nextcloud-metadata](https://github.com/gino0631/nextcloud-metadata) - A Nextcloud plugin for displaying file metadata.
 - [unsplash](https://github.com/nextcloud/unsplash) - 📸🔀☁️ Random Nextcloud log in background from Unsplash
-- [bookmarks](https://github.com/nextcloud/bookmarks) - :bookmark: Bookmark app for Nextcloud
+- [bookmarks](https://github.com/nextcloud/bookmarks) - 🔖 Bookmark app for Nextcloud
 - [ransomware_protection](https://github.com/nextcloud/ransomware_protection) - An app that prevents uploading files that have names that are linked to known ransomware
 - [nextcloud-drawio](https://github.com/pawelrojek/nextcloud-drawio) - Draw.io intergration app
 - [matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
+Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!
 - [instagram-export](https://github.com/vintagesucks/instagram-export) - :camera: Exports all items on an Instagram profile to JSON.
 - [phpfastcache](https://github.com/PHPSocialNetwork/phpfastcache) - A high-performance backend cache system.
 It is intended for use in speeding up dynamic web applications by alleviating database load.
 Well implemented, it can drops the database load to almost nothing, yielding faster page load times for users, better resource utilization.
 It is simple yet powerful.
 - [bolt](https://github.com/bolt/bolt) - Bolt is a simple CMS written in PHP.
 It is based on Silex and Symfony components, uses Twig and either SQLite, MySQL or PostgreSQL.